⚖️ Understanding The Law the Right Way | The Bell Rings — Psychological Legal Encounters (Chapter Two)

 If you understand that, you’re already ahead of most people.

-The first legal moment isn’t legal language.
+The first legal moment isn’t language.

 It isn’t a charge.